Pedestrians crossing. Pixabay image.

 The name “Stellantis” is derived from the Latin word “stello,” which means “to brighten with stars,” and symbolizes the ambition of the new company to become a global leader in the automotive industry.

-This article covers Stellantis’ vehicle sales, market share in North America, and its competitive position in the U.S. versus competitors.
+This article covers Stellantis’ vehicle sales and market share in North America, as well as its competitive position in the U.S. versus competitors.

 Let’s read on!